sfu-discourse-lab/MDA-OnlineRegisters/README.md

 This csv contains the unrotated eigenvalues which were calculated based on the correlation matrix of normalised feature frequencies.
 * factorScores.csv

-This csv contains the factor scores of a four factor solution for each of the individual texts in the dataset.
+This csv contains the factor scores of a three factor solution for each of the individual texts in the dataset.
 The first column contains the file names.

 * loadings.csv

-The feature loadings of each feature on each factor in the four factor solution.
+The feature loadings of each linguistic feature on each factor in the three factor solution.
 The first column lists the feature tags (see POS-tag_description.csv, for a description of the features).
+Loadings were rounded to three decimal places.

 * meanFactorScores.csv